 Exploring Local Responses to COVID-19

-This research study is now underway to explore and understand the impact of COVID-19 on families with children, and how services and organisations are responding to it.
-We will look at the experiences of a variety of services and organisations dealing with COVID-19, taking in the perspectives of families.
-The research will be carried out across a number of CNS sites using a range of methods.
-It will seek to gather the views and insights of those who provide and deliver services in communities.
+This research study sought to explore and understand the impact of COVID-19 on families with children, and how services and organisations responded to it.
+We looked at the experiences of a variety of services and organisations dealing with COVID-19, taking account of the perspectives of families.
+The research was carried out across a number of CNS sites using a range of methods.

 If you would like to be notified when new papers in this series are published please sign up to our mailing list here.